 Don’t overcomplicate things.
 Website visitors are no strangers to lead generation forms, so say it as it is.
 Keep form fields to a minimum and use easy-to-understand instructions so subscribers know exactly what to expect.

 Don’t limit yourself to just form fields.
-Why not throw in some click-able alternatives and make the process a whole lot more interactive?
-We’ve got some great examples of this in action below.
+Why not throw in some clickable alternatives and make the process a whole lot more interactive?

 Tweak and Optimise

 It’s very unlikely that you’re going to create the most amazing, high-performing lead generation form straight off the bat.
-Often, it takes a little while to get right, which is why it’s important to consistently experiment with different form types and optimise each element to maximise your results.
+Often, it takes a little while to get right, which is why it’s important to consistently experiment with different form types and optimize each element to maximize your results.

 Incorporate Brand Personality